Our R&D focus areas

 Chronic Kidney Disease (CKD)

 We focus on delivering therapies to halt, slow or reverse the progression of kidney disease.
 This includes targets involved in vascular, glomerular and tubular health and cardiac-diabetic-renal relationships.
 We use human genomics and transcriptomics as well as human cell systems to identify and validate novel targets.
 Genetics and patient specific biomarkers are also used to stratify patients who are most likely to benefit from a given therapy.
 If successful, such therapies could offer patient-centric approaches to treating chronic kidney disease.

 Our vision is to redefine the cancer treatment paradigm, and eliminate cancer as a cause of death.

 AstraZeneca has a deep and broad oncology development programme to address unmet needs across a wide range of cancers.
 We have built a network of world-class collaborations and our open innovation research initiative complements our own efforts brilliantly.

-AstraZeneca has scientific leadership in four core biology areas: DNA Damage Response, Tumour Drivers and Resistance mechanisms, Immuno-Oncology and Antibody Drug Conjugates (ADCs).
-The Oncology Biotech Unit in the IMED focuses on the first three areas, and MedImmune is focused on Immuno-Oncology biologics and ADCs.
+AstraZeneca is focused on four core biology areas: DNA Damage Response, Tumour Drivers and Resistance mechanisms, Immuno-Oncology and Antibody Drug Conjugates.

 Through innovative drug discovery and a deep understanding of cancer biology we aim to deliver precision medicines by developing novel targeted therapies partnered with patient stratification.